dmlc/dgl/docs/source/guide/data-process.rst

 A complete guide for training graph classification models can be found in :ref:`guide-training-graph-classification`.

-For more examples of graph classification datasets, please refer to our builtin graph classification
+For more examples of graph classification datasets, please refer to DGL's builtin graph classification
 datasets:

 * :ref:`gindataset`